 Here $((\nabla v)^T \cdot u)^i :=\delta^{ij}u^k\partial_{x^j}v^k, $ and we have used the $\delta^{ij}$ in order to maintain the geometric index convention even though we are working on flat space.
 Therefore,

 In terms of the projections $Q$ and $H$, we find

-We note that the pressure $p$ is enables us to enforce the constraint that $u$ is incompressible and the the constant (in space) $c$ enables us to enforce that $u$ is mean-free.
+We note that the pressure $p$ enables us to enforce the constraint that $u$ is incompressible and the constant (in space) $c$ enables us to enforce that $u$ is mean-free.
 Substituting in $v=u+ \xi \dot{Z}$, we find

 In dimension two and three, one can readily check an equivalent formulation in terms of the vorticity $\tilde{\omega} = \operatorname{Curl}u$: